BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 	COMBAT REFLEXES: (this is where i put a lot of old LoD BO for barbarian. i balanced BO+CR around 2kHP base, since barb usually has like 2k base,
-	{i give more to CR because i had to balance this around barb merc so hes not op}, you basically can reach almost LoD amount of HP if you max BO and CR but you have to spend 40 skillpoints so this is still a nerf compared to LoD)
+	{i give more to CR because i had to balance this around barb merc so hes not op}, you basically can reach almost LoD amount of HP on barb if you max BO and CR but you have to spend 40 skillpoints so this is still a nerf compared to LoD)

 	lvl 1 +500 hp and +50hp/lvl